guyverhl/data-cleaning-normalization/README.md

 ```

 ## Tidy Dataframe
-Later the program will delete all excessing spaces and replace data automatically.
+After normalization, the program will delete all excessive spaces tidy up the dataframe.
-By continuing the `normalization()` function, it will eliminate excessive spaces and change to `title` textcase.
-In `Location`, all strings will change to `upper` textcase.
+By using `if-else` condition, all strings will change to `upper` textcase in `Location`.
-In `Phone`, all special characters will be removed.
-In `Position`, all abbreviations will extend to long format.
+All special characters will be removed in `Phone` and all abbreviations will extend to long format in `Position`.
-After that, the index number will be reset to reproduce as row number.
+After that, duplicated rows will be shown in the console and eliminated, next the index number will be reset as the row number.
+Global variable `df` is changed.
 ```py
 def tidy_dataframe():
     global df